awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

   + If the parent table in the source database has the same primary key value as its child tables, a "duplicate key" error is generated\.
 + To replicate partitioned tables from a PostgreSQL source to a PostgreSQL target, first manually create the parent and child tables on the target\.
 Then define a separate task to replicate to those tables\.
 In such a case, set the task configuration to **Truncate before loading**\.
 + The PostgreSQL `NUMERIC` data type isn't fixed in size\.
 When transferring data that is a `NUMERIC` data type but without precision and scale, DMS uses `NUMERIC(28,6)` \(a precision of 28 and scale of 6\) by default\.
 As an example, the value 0\.611111104488373 from the source is converted to 0\.611111 on the PostgreSQL target\.
-+ CDC is not supported for Aurora PostgreSQL Serverless as a SOURCE\.
++ CDC isn't supported for Aurora PostgreSQL Serverless as a source\.
++ AWS DMS doesn't support replication of a table with a unique index created with a coalesce function\.

 ## Source data types for PostgreSQL<a name="CHAP_Source-PostgreSQL-DataTypes"></a>